JetEngine Dashboard Settings Overview

 Dynamic Charts Builder

-When you enable the Dynamic Charts module, it’s shown as the submenu in the WordPress Dashboard, installed as a separate plugin, and available as a widget and block in the Elementor and Gutenberg editors, respectively.
+This module is designed to display dynamic data in a graph format.
+After enabling the Dynamic Charts module, it’s shown as the submenu in the WordPress Dashboard, installed as a separate plugin, and available as a widget and block in the Elementor and Gutenberg editors, respectively.

 Attachment file link by ID

-Allows to display download links for .pdf, .zip, and other file formats using the Dynamic Field widget/block and use it to output such links to the archive and single page templates.
+This one allows you to display download links for .pdf, .zip, and other file formats using the Dynamic Field widget/block/element and use it to output such links to the archive and single page templates.
+This module adds a new callback to the Dynamic Field widget/block/element and is installed as a separate plugin.

 Custom visibility conditions